lsheiba/gitpitch/PITCHME.md

 ## Build * Train * Deploy
 ---

-1. What you can do with Kuberlab?
+1. What can you do with Kuberlab?
-2. What do you need start using Kuberlab?
+2. What do you need to start using Kuberlab?
-4. Short tour of Kuberlab
+4. A short tour of Kuberlab
-5. Setup your Kuberlab environment
+5. How to setup your Kuberlab environment
-6. Your first project
+6. Build your first project

 ---
-### What you can do with Kuberlab?
+### 1 What you can do with Kuberlab?
 - Develop machine learning algorithms
 - Create machine learning pipeline
 - Use pre-trained models